jluxford-scottlogic/legend-playground/2-Coffee-constraints/README.md

 `argA -> function()`

-which follows a more functional style as allows you to chain together functions in a more pleasing way.
+which follows a more functional style that allows you to chain together functions in a more pleasing way.
 Take for example:

 `h(f(g(argA), argB), argC)`